-(Note from Stewart: Geon Roof Repair (above) is also good reason to see the world.
-Geon is an historic district of Kyoto Japan.
-To a westerners eyes everywhere I look is a feast of pure design and lovely shapes.")
+(Note from Stewart: Gion Roof Repair (above) is also good reason to see the world.
+Gion is a historic district of Kyoto Japan.
+To a westerner's eyes everywhere I look is a feast of pure design and lovely shapes.")

 Why is working in plein air important to you as an artist?
 What does painting plein air give you that working from a reference photo does not?

 In Plein air painting the student experiences the passing of time, the air temperature, the environmental smells and sounds absent from just the visual information present in a photo.
 A changing shadow can highly improve a design that was not initially conceived.
 The eye is more subtle to nuance than most cameras are and are in a state of alert observation during a painting session.
 While painting plein air, certain events might take place that can change the narrative that a photograph would miss.